WHY I'M RUNNING

 ALS is a progressive neurodegenerative disease of the nerve cells in the brain and spinal cord that control voluntary muscle movement.
 The popular Ice Bucket Challenge brought much national attention to the disease, but it wasn’t until I learned about the experience of the Bossman and Auger families that helped me deeply understand the disease’s true effects and consequences first-hand.

 As a result, they have inspired me to be more of an emotional stakeholder by joining the national conversation about ALS from a different approach.
 That’s why this year, I’m looking to run the 2017 Falmouth Road Race in partnership with Compassionate Care ALS and in memory of both Robert Bossman and Dick Auger.

 However, my run for Robert and Dick can’t happen without your support.

 HOW CAN YOU HELP?

-I’m looking to raise $1,500 for the Falmouth Road Race and CCALS to support my bid and help me fulfill my tribute for Robert and Dick in this historic race.
+I’m looking to raise $1,500 for the Falmouth Road Race and CCALS in order to be eligible to participate on the day of the race.
 You can participate by donating to CCALS through my fundraising page here.
 Donations of any and all sizes are greatly appreciated.

 Thank you in advance for your support!